The FiMMIT Complex – Why Finance, Medicine, Military, and Information Technology Industries are Influence Leaders

 Over the 20th century both our Finance and Health Care industries have grown tremendously, and each is now greater than education and nonprofits in annual revenues, or dollars spent.
 Finance has been special since the 15th Century, as owners of capital have used the instruments of finance, like banks, debt and equity, to create wealth.
 Health Care and Information Technology are the most newly influential.

 Eisenhower should have included Finance in his MI Complex speech, but Health Care’s and IT’s growth to prominence have occurred in the decades since.
 In the US, in non-war years, we now spend at least two to three times as much on Health Care as we spend on Defense, and Health Care’s relative size will continue to grow, as wars become less hard to justify and as the value of life and the ability of health care to extend it and improve its quality continue to grow.
 Unfortunately, the structure of Health Care industry is presently biased for costs to continue to increase into the unreasonable zone.
 The way hospitals and clinics are run, the patient never sees the charges until afterward.
 They are offered no options for cheaper care, and they have no incentives to decline care.
 We pay ever-larger sums through insurance, and federal benefits to the health care industry that we don’t even think about.
 As one small example, babies born today even just a week or two premature are recommended to spend a few days in the NICUs, and hundred thousand dollar bills ensue.
-If there were a personal cost to overusing health care, such as the loss of benefits later in life, many consumers would become mindful of the costs, and would decline unnecessary tests, take advantage of medical tourism, and pay more attention to preventive behaviors and healthy habits as adults.
+If there were a personal cost to overusing health care, such as the loss of benefits later in life, or a personal benefit, such as the ability to convert some percentage of unused paid premiums into credit or annuity, many consumers would become mindful of the costs, and would decline unnecessary tests, take advantage of medical tourism, and pay more attention to preventive behaviors and healthy habits as adults.
 But no such personal responsibility-building components exist in today’s health care system, due to political decisions made by health care industry leaders.
 As a result, a massive wealth transfer from the American populace to health care network owners continues to occur, and it will be a while yet before we can fix that problem.

 The Politifact 2016 graphic at left estimates America presently spends almost twice as much on Health as Defense, but this graphic understates the sector’s importance.
-As with Finance, which doesn’t appear on this chart at all, much of the Health Care industry’s revenues, including consumer discretionary spending, don’t appear on such charts.
+As with Finance, which doesn’t appear on this chart at all (yet it should, via the government’s quantitative easing and other financial spending), much of the Health Care industry’s revenues, including consumer discretionary spending, don’t appear on such charts.

 Defense has always been special, as security is the fundamental service and legitimation of the state.
 America has just exited from a sixteen year undeclared war in Iraq and Afghanistan, at a cost to the taxpayer of $4 to $6 trillion dollars, according to this 2016 Harvard study.
 In a world of smart agents a few generations from now I think we’ll look back on this era of unprecedented war profiteering as a necessary evil of our present form of government, one with insufficient public say over the kinds of wars we fight, or how long we fight them.
 In the meantime, we do what we can.
-See our counterfactual on the Ludlow Amendment for one of the ways we may rein in defense spending in coming years.
+See our counterfactual on the Ludlow Amendment (War Referendum) for one of the ways future citizen-sponsored legislation may act to moderate defense spending in coming years.

 Information Technology (IT) will continue to grow the fastest, but from the smallest base, so it will be a while yet before it rivals the other three special sectors in spending, though IT may become more important than the other sectors before this, as the smarter machines get, the more IT becomes the top driver of technical productivity.
-IT may eventually have even more influence than the other special sectors, as we move to a world of intelligent machines.
-We shall see.
+IT promises to eventually have even more influence than the other special sectors, once we move to a world of generally human-surpassing intelligent machines, which will themselves be running the show, but that era seems likely to be several decades away at present.

 In the Savings & Loan Crisis of 1989-1994 the US government bailed out the financial industry at a total cost of 500 billion dollars in 1992 estimates by Time reporters, with at at least 130 billion taken directly from taxpayers, a breathtaking example of regressive taxation at the time.
 But these numbers were small compared to the Great Recession of 2007-2013, in which Wall Street excesses, subprime mortgages, and consumer greed played central roles.
 In our most recent recession, the TARP program directly spent $700 billion in US taxpayers money to bail out banks.
 But this was just a small portion of the true cost.
 In 2010, Bloomberg estimated the US had lent, spent, or guaranteed $13 trillion to counter the recession.
 The total global cost of the Great Recession was estimated by Federal Reserve Economists in 2014 at six to 14 trillion dollars, and the US impact was as much as $150,000 in lost lifetime wages for each US citizen.